 A. The SYC is a way in which SOLers who sail more than a few times can choose to make a contribution towards the running costs of SOL.
-In exchange for this, SYC Members have their race statistics recorded, gain a bit more viewable map space, can design and submit new race courses, have access to a Mobile client and are eligible to win prizes for selected races.
+In exchange for this, SYC Members have their race statistics recorded, gain a bit more viewable map space, can design and submit new race courses, and are eligible to win prizes for selected races.